coatyio/coaty-js/README.md

 IoT devices, mobile devices, in microservices, cloud or backend services.

-The Coaty framework provides a production-ready application and communication layer foundation for building collaborative IoT applications by programming Coaty agents.
+The Coaty framework provides a production-ready application and communication layer foundation for building collaborative IoT applications in an easy-to-use yet powerful and efficient way.
 The key properties of the framework include:

 * a lightweight and modular object-oriented software architecture favoring a resource-oriented and declarative programming style,